DannyMang/3b1b/README.md

 update: we will use community edition found at https://github.com/ManimCommunity/manim/ since community version looks more polished

+- ALL OF GRANT"S VIDEO CODE CAN BE FOUND : https://github.com/3b1b/videos

 # April 28, 2025
 - lets try finetuning a model to see how good it performs